Education and Outreach

 Repeated opportunities to taste and eat new and familiar foods are required to increase acceptance and intake.
 Some say that classroom and cafeteria taste testings create positive peer pressure.
 If your friend is willing to try the rutabaga, why wouldn’t you?
 Classroom and cafeteria taste tests encourage students to eat local, nutritious foods in a supportive environment.

 Who can lead a taste testing?
-Anyone — teachers, parents, foodservice staff, students, community members and Community Nutrition Educators can all lead a taste testing.
+Anyone — teachers, parents, foodservice staff, students, community members, and SNAP-Ed Educators can all lead a taste testing.

-Who are Community Nutrition Educators?
-Community Nutrition Educators (or CNEs) from the University of Minnesota Extension’s Simply Good Eating program teach students and families the information and skills to maintain healthy diets.
-CNEs partner with Minnesota schools at no cost to lead taste testings and other fun, hands-on nutrition education classes.
+Who are SNAP-Ed Educators?
+SNAP-Ed Educators (or SEEs) from the University of Minnesota Extension’s SNAP Education program teach students and families the information and skills to maintain healthy diets.
+SEEs partner with Minnesota schools at no cost to lead taste testings and other fun, hands-on nutrition education classes.

 Sample Fruit and Vegetable Taste Testing (124 K PDF)